Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots.github.io/_posts/labs/advanced/2022-01-16-Lab_1_Inverse_Kinematics.md

 - Download files from [Github](https://github.com/Introduction-to-Autonomous-Robots/labs/tree/main/csci4302manipulation/lab1_inverse_kinematics)

-### Exercises

-- Inspect the Webots world and think about the motions that would be necessary to captur`e every can on the conveyor belt.
+> Inspect the Webots world and think about the motions that would be necessary to captur`e every can on the conveyor belt.
 What would happen if the robot would be allowed to move to these positions any way it wants?
 Why would you need only commands like MoveJ, but also MoveL?

-- Think about the end-effector's pose relative the base of the robot.
+> Think about the end-effector's pose relative the base of the robot.
 What sensor information do you need to compute the pose of the robot's end-effector?

-- How many solutions will you possibly get to achieve the same pose using a six degree-of-freedom robot?
+> How many solutions will you possibly get to achieve the same pose using a six degree-of-freedom robot?

 ## Preliminaries